svarts/gobank-app/README.md

 # GoBank

+* GoBank app is a school project for web design-2
 * Fully Responsive Website with Modern UI/UX in React
 * React with Tailwind
 * Modern bank application interface